eleanorhealth/pair-programming-exercise/stories/1-count-unread-messages.md

 ## Existing Behavior

-Member records are pulled from an API (https://randomuser.me).

 Field `messages` on `Member` contains a list of messages, each with a boolean `read` flag.

 ## Feature Requirements

-1. Implement logic in `countUnreadMessages` so that it returns a number indicating how many messages are unread.
+1. Implement logic in the function `countUnreadMessages` so that it returns a number indicating how many messages are unread.
 2. Ensure the corresponding `countUnreadMessages` tests pass.
 No UI change is necessary for this story.